KingIronMan2011/orbital-railgun-enhanced/README.md

 We also welcome code contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for more information on how to contribute.

-## Need Help?

-Feel free to contact me on Discord!
-My username is `KingIronMan2011`, but please state the reason directly because otherwise I might block you.

 ## Credits

 - Original mod: **[Orbital Railgun](https://modrinth.com/mod/orbital-railgun)** by **[Mishkis](https://modrinth.com/user/Mishkis)**